 One of our favorite party tricks is turning pull-apart rolls into mini buns.
-It’s so simple, and everyone loves them.
+These Easy Lobster Rolls are so simple, and everyone loves them.
 Just split the tops, stuff with lobster salad, and serve as is—everyone can pull off a roll (or two).
 Buying cooked lobster makes these adorable appetizers a cinch to prepare.
 The best part?
 The lobster salad can be made the day before and refrigerated.

 For this special meal, bake a pretty pistachio cake that's adorned with tart rhubarb pieces.
 A generous sprinkle of granulated sugar before baking gives the cake a crunchy top.
 The recipe has a few steps, but they're relatively simple—and Mom is worth it.
 No need to worry about baking the cake day-of.
 It can be prepared the day before.